 All the display screen equipment courses under this toolkit have a knowledge test that appears once a trainee has completed all sections of the course.
 The knowledge tests have a passing score of 80%.
-The trainees, on achieving at least 80% in the end test will get the RoSPA-approved certificates immediately, via email.
+The trainees, on achieving at least 80% in the end test will get the RoSPA, and IIRSM approved certificates immediately, via email.
 Each certificate displays the following information on it:

 - Trainee name